Isobel Wylie Hutchison: Greenland

 She had made many friends during her visit to Greenland, and Dr Rasmussen came to stay at Carlowrie.
 In April 1928, she got permission to visit the west of Greenland, and spent the next six months preparing.
-In August she sailed to Disko Island.
-There she met Dr Morton Porsild, Director of the Arctic Research Station, who gave her advice on what seeds to collect and where they could be found.
+In August, she sailed to Disko Island.
+There, she met Dr Morton Porsild, director of the Arctic Research Station, who gave her advice on what seeds to collect and where they could be found.
 She would then send these on to the Royal Horticultural Society.
-She moved to Umanak where about ten Danes lived with many locals.
-She stayed in a vacant three-bedroom house, and a housekeeper was found for her called Dorthe, who would later become a close friend.
-Initially Hutchison could only speak Danish but she soon learned Greenlandic.
-She spent some time collecting plants on Nugssuak, and also sketched on this trip.
-Later she went to Igdlorssuit (Unknown Island) and then to Upernivik, where she stayed in a basic hut.
+She moved to Umanak where about 10 Danes lived with many locals.
+She stayed in a vacant three-bedroom house, and a housekeeper was found for her called Dorthe, who later became a close friend.
+Initially, Hutchison could only speak Danish, but she soon learned Greenlandic.
+She spent some time collecting plants on Nugssuak and also sketched on this trip.
+Later, she went to Igdlorssuit (Unknown Island) and then to Upernivik, where she stayed in a basic hut.
 By this point, she had filled 300 envelopes with seeds.
-During the winter she gave a film show using the projector she had brought.
+During the winter, she gave a film show using the projector she had brought.

 Hutchison had brought many books with her, and she lent these to her Danish friends.
 She had also brought her steel skates (the locals only had wooden ones) and received much exercise.
-She attended church regularly with Dorthe, and often went to local coffee mornings.
-Sanitation was a problem, with typhoid and consumption ever present; at one point Dorthe fell ill, and Hutchison had to carry out the housework herself.
+She attended church regularly with Dorthe and often went to local coffee mornings.
+Sanitation was a problem, with typhoid and consumption ever present; at one point, Dorthe fell ill, and Hutchison had to carry out the housework herself.